leoGalani/sherlock/docs/index.rst

 Deploy in production with Docker
 ------------

-To run locally you will need to have the last version of docker Comunity Edition and docker-compose.
+To run locally you will need to have the last version of docker Community Edition and docker-compose.
 Please, visit the following pages to know how to install them in your system.

 docker: https://docs.docker.com/engine/installation/
 docker-compose: https://docs.docker.com/compose/install/